-It is best to start from memory, in other words, start with how much RAM your computer has, then you can determine if that amount is enough.
+It is best to start from memory, in other words, start with how much RAM your computer has and then you can determine if that amount is enough.
 The best way to check this is when you feel that your laptop starts to slow down, press Ctrl Alt Del on your keyboard, then on the new screen, you will see a list of options, choose the lowest option that says Start Task Manager.

 This will open up a new window.

 Next, click on the performance tab.
 Take a look at where it says, Physical Memory (MB) and then, Free.
 If this number is close to zero, then you need to add more memory to your computer.
 Usually, this number is doubled.
 For example, if there is 1 GB of memory, then it will be doubled to 2 GB.
 If there is 2 GB of memory, then it is best to double it to 4 GB.
 Why double it?
 Because, there will be a used memory stick that is the same as the old memory stick in order to be compatible.
-If we choose to use an unusual amount such as 3 GB, then the memory sticks will be different and then your computer might not react accordingly.
+If we choose to use an unusual amount such as 3 GB, then the memory sticks will be different and then your computer might not work optimally.

 Below is the same Task Manager.
 We will start by going to go to the Tab Processes.
 You will see what program takes most of the processing power.

 Usually you will see that the System Idle Process takes most of the CPU (Processor) time, this is a good sign and indicates that a big part of the processor simply does nothing.
 Now, if you have noticed that your computer is running slower, quickly go to the Task Manager, check that this is not due to memory problems, and then go to the Processes tab to find out what’s really going on.
 Most likely, the program that takes all the CPU power is Internet Explorer or Firefox; especially when there are several tabs open.
 Firefox has an option that will allow you to wait loading a tab until you click on it.